revdotcom/revspeech-api-docs/source/endpoints/jobs.rst

 ``GET /jobs``
 *******************

-Gets a list of transcription :ref:`jobs <job-model>` within the past week in reverse chronological order.
-Returns up to ``limit`` jobs on each call, so to get all jobs, continue calling passing the last job id from previous call into ``starting_after`` until no more jobs are returned.
+Gets a list of transcription :ref:`jobs <job-model>` submitted within the last week in reverse chronological order up to ``limit`` jobs per call.
+Pagination is supported via passing the last job id from a previous call into ``starting_after``.

 **CURL Examples**